mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 09.md

 ## The Past Returns
 - We arrive at [[Nomduhr]] where the guards believe us to be undead, but the mayor of the town calls them off.
 He introduces himself as [[Ismark the Lesser|Ismark]] and explains the situation once he sees we travel with an Inquisitor of Alucard: undead hordes have attacked their town every night for the past six days, and that they are trapped between them and the fogs that surround the village.
 - Ismark asks to get a better look at us all - It's incredibly awkward due to our collected mutations, but thankfully Ravaria eases the tension by having assassinated his father when she was 8 years old.
 He demands a duel after tonight's attack to settle their grievances but Ravaria initially refuses.
 The party point out that this is a chance to become a better person as she claimed to want, so she eventually (and reluctantly) accepts
 - We're lead to the [[Blood of the Vine Tavern]] in the center of town.
+Ismark explains that he brought his people here to continue his father's work to end the slavery of his people under the hand of Strahd.
+He mentions that a man named [[Doru]] led a raid against Strahd three months ago, and that he may be related to the attacks in some way, although Strahd may just be playing with them like a cat does with a mouse.
+They
+- A man at another table says that Ismark will get more people killed, and that we're fools for even listening to him.
+He spits at Ismark's feet as he goes.
+The man is the local blacksmith [[Cantimere]] and Ismark's 'rival', believing the mayor to not be strong enough to keep his people safe, and Ismark fears he may be right.